-Data deficiencies Habitat Details
+Habitat Details

-Density estimates are more Arable and horticulture The most recent density
+Arable and horticulture The most recent density

-than 10 years old. estimate is from Heydon et al.
+estimate is from Heydon et al.

 (2000).

-Managed populations.
 Arable and horticulture Population management is

 not taken into account in the

 population size estimate.

-Occupancy and density All It is not currently possible to
+All It is not currently possible to

-estimates. adjust for known variability in
+adjust for known variability in

 density and occupancy

 between eastern and western

 counties owing to a lack of

 data.

+Arable and horticulture Arable and horticulture